jxnu-liguobin/cs-summary-reflection/CONTRIBUTING-en.md

 * If it doesn't pass sonarcloud, please roll back immediately!
 * If it fails to pass lgtm, please take time to solve it
 * Conflict resolution: only append is allowed, not delete
-* The copyright of the default java code is: `all collaborator`
+* The copyright of the default java code is: `all collaborators`